hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/cdm-ams-ii.g.md

 ### Tools Referenced

-* Tool 33 - Tool 33 is included as a module within the policy.
-This module is used to calculate default values for common parameters like fNRB (Fraction of non-renewable biomass).
+* Methodological Tool 19- Demonstration of additionality of microscale project activities
+* Methodological Tool 21- Demonstration of additionality of small-scale project activities
+* Methodological Tool 30- Calculation of the fraction of non-renewable biomass

 ### Token (Carbon Emission Reduction) <a href="#toc360615091" id="toc360615091"></a>